ImBlanky/fivem-api/README.md

 # fivem-api
-A javascript API wich interacts with a FiveM server.
+A javascript API which interacts with a FiveM server.

 **How To Install :**